-- we cannot manage risk – we can influence what is within the scope of our control
+- we cannot manage risk – we CAN influence what is within the scope of our control

 - conventional tools CANNOT identify, map or measure complexity

-- resilience is a factor of complexity
+- resilience is a function of complexity

 - resilience (or, per Nassim Taleb “anti-fragility”) should be our primary concern